-Jillian Walliss is a senior lecturer in landscape architecture at the University of Melbourne.
+Jillian Walliss is an associate professor in landscape architecture at the University of Melbourne.
 Her research explores the emerging influence of digital technologies on landscape architecture design and construction processes.

 Jillian Walliss's Latest contributions